 An integral part of seminary learning is the ability to have discussions about difficult subjects.
-We strive to cultivate a culture within our learning community that values diversity, honors difference, and exemplifies respect.
+We strive to cultivate a culture within our learning community that values diversity, honors difference and exemplifies respect.
 Toward that end, the Community Covenant provides guidelines for compassionate and respectful discourse in the seminary journey.
 All students must abide by the Community Covenant.
 (See appendix III.)
-The Phillips Community Covenant can be located at all times on the Phillips Student Connection Mighty Network.
+The Phillips Community Covenant can be located at all times in the Academic Resources site in Canvas, under Module #5 Student Services and Resources.